 Maryland Withholding Tax

 Withholding Tax clarified - Maryland charges a Withholding Tax on the sale of real estate.
-Many people believe the Maryland Withholding Tax is actually a sales tax or a transfer tax.
-That is not true.
-Actually, it is truly only a Withholding Tax.
+The Maryland Withholding Tax is actually not a sales tax or a transfer tax.
+It is truly only a Withholding Tax.
 Basically Maryland wants to withhold funds from the sale of real estate to protect Maryland's share of income tax from those people making a profit on the sale of their Maryland real estate.

 Exceptions to the Withholding Tax Requirement - If you fall into any